Financial-Times/ft-origami/docs/developer-guide/building-modules.md

 You now have all the system-level pre-requisities to build Origami modules in a project sandbox, so the remaining instructions in this tutorial can be performed as an unprivileged user and will only affect files in your project's working tree.

-## 3. Set up an NPM package manifest for your project
+## 3. Set up an NPM package manifest to install build tools

-You need some Node packages to run the build process.
-We'll assume you have a project working tree and are committing to a git repo.
+You now need some Node packages to run the Origami build process.
+Choose where you want to start building your project (normally this is also the root of a git repository, but it can be any folder on your computer).
+A common pattern is to create a folder called `sandboxes` in your home directory, and then create a subdirectory with the name of your project, eg `/sandboxes/origami-demo`.
+We'll refer to this as the 'root of the working tree', because you'll create files and folders within the project folder which descend from the root of the project.

 In the root of your working tree, create a file called `package.json`, with the following contents:

 	{
 	  "private": true,